 The Faroese relationship with Denmark is stable.
 In 1948, the Faroe Islands were granted Home Rule, and in 2005 it gained further authority over matters described below.
 The Faroese control "Special Matters" covering the economy, finances (independence to raise taxes), industry, foreign trade, mineral rights, and the education system4.
 "Joint Matters" are administered by the Danish government according to the laws of the Kingdom of Denmark, although some may be wholly or partly assigned to the Faroe Islands, or undertaken by Danish and Faroese authorities jointly.
 Currently, matters under the Danish realm comprise the police force, judicial system and banking supervision.
 The Faroe Islands elect their own parliament (Lagtinget) and the islands are governed by the Faroese government (Landsstyret), which is responsible for their own finances.
-In addition, the Faroe Islands have two seats in the Danish parliament, which historically has had some influence in Danish politics, particularly in parliaments with thin majorities.
-As previously mentioned, Denmark provides an annual block grant to the Faroe Islands.
-Historically this grant played a bigger role in the Faroese government's finances but now represent 10% of operating revenue.
-The grant is intended and indeed is spent on social welfare, schools and health sectors, though the Faroese government does maintain freedom over how the grant is used.
+In addition, the Faroe Islands have two seats in the Danish parliament, which historically have had some influence in Danish politics, particularly in parliaments with thin majorities.